Robert F. Kennedy: 1968 presidential campaign

 Tired but still intense in the days leading up to his defeat in the Oregon primary, Robert Kennedy speaks from the platform of a campaign train, c.
 May 1968.

 In 1968, President Johnson prepared to run for reelection.
 In January, faced with what was widely considered an unrealistic race against an incumbent president, Kennedy said he would not seek the presidency.
 After the Tet Offensive in Vietnam in early February, he received a letter from writer Pete Hamill that said poor people kept pictures of President Kennedy on their walls and that Kennedy had an "obligation of staying true to whatever it was that put those pictures on those walls".
 There were other factors that influenced Kennedy's decision to seek the presidency.
 On February 29, the Kerner Commission issued a report on the racial unrest that had affected American cities during the previous summer.
 The report blamed "white racism" for the violence, but its findings were largely dismissed by the Johnson administration.
 Kennedy indicated that Johnson's apparent disinterest in the commission's conclusions meant that "he's not going to do anything about the cities."
+However, a phone conversation between President Johnson and Chicago mayor Richard J. Daley on January 27, 1968, revealed that Daley had knowledge of Kennedy's intentions to run for president by that time, with Daley telling Johnson that Kennedy met with him and sought his support, which he declined.
+Daley and Johnson also noted how they were trying to feed to Kennedy's ego and make him think that his pending presidential run was a "revolution" for the Democratic Party.